Qarj/cypress-service-client/README.md

 Each suite is kicked off without waiting for the test result.
 The cypress-service response for each kickoff is returned in an array.

-By default there will be a pause of 10000 milliseconds between each suite kickoff - this is because Cypress tends to choke a bit when starting a suite until it gets underway.
+By default there will be a `startInterval` of 10000 milliseconds between each suite kickoff - this is because Cypress tends to choke a bit when starting a suite until it gets underway.

 _Example 1_